 - How many customers you have and how often they purchase from you.
 (If you can develop a loyal clientele that comes to you for purchases large and small, your profit picture looks good.)

 - The cost of overhead for the shop.
-(For instance, you may use more electricity, and you’ll need to purchase store equipment and supplies.)
+(For instance, you might use more electricity, and you’ll need to purchase store equipment and supplies.)

 - The number of employees you’ll need, if any, and the number of hours they work.
 (You may find it difficult to run the shop and your primary business by yourself and still have time for all your other farm duties.)